takeiteasy/jcc/README.md

 - [ ] `--uninitialized-detection` flag for uninitialized variable detection
 - [ ] `--pointer-sanitizer` flag for full pointer tracking and validation on dereference
 - [ ] `--stack-instrumentation` flag for tracking stack variable lifetimes and accesses
+- [ ] `--ffi-whitelist` flag for whitelisting functions to be exposed to the FFI
+- [ ] `--ffi-blacklist` flag for blacklisting functions from being exposed to the FFI

 #### Example Usage